DiskImage/receipt-processor-challenge/README.md

+# Please refer to INSTRUCTIONS.md for run instructions, the remainder of this README.md is the original prompt.

 # Receipt Processor

 Build a webservice that fulfils the documented API.
 The API is described below.
 A formal definition is provided